Evaluating and Reporting Veterinary Bull Breeding Soundness

 Australian Cattle Veterinarians (ACV) uses a number of indicative components to evaluate bull fertility:

-Physical- Examination of bull structure and genitalia for calf-getting ability; essential elements are standard components
+Physical- Examination of bull structure (confirmation) and upper genitalia for calf-getting ability.
+These are essential elements and are standard components

 Morphology